oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

     $ kubectl create namespace sample-weblogic-operator-ns
     ```

-2. Create a service account for the operator in the operator's namespace:
+1. Create a service account for the operator in the operator's namespace:

     ```shell
     $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
     ```

-3. Access the operator Helm chart using this format: `helm repo add <helm-chart-repo-name> <helm-chart-repo-url>`.
-Each version of the Helm chart defaults to using an operator image from the matching version.
+1. Access the operator Helm chart using this format: `helm repo add <helm-chart-repo-name> <helm-chart-repo-url>`.

     ```
     $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
     ```
-    Install the operator using this format: `helm install <helm-release-name> <helm-chart-repo-name>/weblogic-operator` ...
+ 1. Install the operator using this format: `helm install <helm-release-name> <helm-chart-repo-name>/weblogic-operator ...`

      ```shell
      $ helm install sample-weblogic-operator weblogic-operator/weblogic-operator \
        --namespace sample-weblogic-operator-ns \
        --set serviceAccount=sample-weblogic-operator-sa \
        --wait
      ```
      This Helm release deploys the operator and configures it with the default behavior to manage Domains in any Kubernetes namespace with the label, `weblogic-operator=enabled`.

-4. Verify that the operator's pod is running, by listing the pods in the operator's namespace.
+1. Verify that the operator's pod is running by listing the pods in the operator's namespace.
 You should see one
-for the operator and one for the conversion webhook.
+for the operator and one for the [conversion webhook]({{< relref "/managing-operators/conversion-webhook#introduction" >}}), a
+singleton Deployment in your Kubernetes cluster that automatically and transparently upgrades domain resources.

     ```shell
     $ kubectl get pods -n sample-weblogic-operator-ns
     ```

-5. Verify that the operator is up and running by viewing the operator pod's log:
+1. Verify that the operator is up and running by viewing the operator pod's log:

     ```shell
     $ kubectl logs -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator
     ```

-6. If the operator's pod is not up and running, then see [troubleshooting]({{< relref "/managing-operators/troubleshooting.md" >}}) section for more details.